College graduates and those on the verge of finishing school face a unique job market that may look nothing like the one

 Employers were already moving toward video technology for job interviews before the pandemic struck, now it’s a near guarantee that an interview you’ll have in the next few months, at least, will be via video conference.
 You must prepare for these interviews much differently than you would for a face-to-face encounter, and Career Services will help you hone your skills via a mock interview.
 Students and alumni can schedule a mock interview with a Career Advisor by emailing [email protected] You can also check out the UAGC Job Search, Networking, and Interview Preparation Resource.
 After you have a mock interview with Career Services, an advisor can help you identify your strengths and the areas in which you need to improve.
-You’ll also be provided with a link to your video, so you get feedback from trusted colleagues.

 6. Employer outreach and job search assistance